vberlier/goomy/README.md

 ### Entity

-The framework lets you interact with the internal entities through lightweight reference wrappers that provide a nice and clean API.
+The framework lets you interact with the internal entities through lightweight reference wrappers.

 Entities are internally all stored contiguously in memory, in a standard `std::vector`.
 The engine guarantees that the vector holding the entities internally will not be mutated during the frame by buffering entity creation and deletion in separate containers, which in turn means that entity reference wrappers are valid for the entire frame.